 Wild trees denote thought of wild places.

-When one thinks of wild places it is usually of the dense dark and dripping forests of the northwest, or the densely wooded hills of the southern Appalachians where there are still stands of virgin forest in locations so rugged that logging is nearly impossible and the wild trees are the wilderness embodied.
+When one thinks of wild places, it is usually of the dense dark and dripping forests of the northwest of the densely wooded hills of the southern Appalachians, where there are still stands of virgin forest in locations so rugged that logging is nearly impossible.
+The wild trees are the wilderness embodied.

 Anyone who has ever seen pictures of Western Europe is often struck by the natural grace and beauty of the gently rolling green hills dotted by villages and farms.
-But few people consider the fact that up until very recent times most of Europe was covered with enormous expanses of wild trees.
-Though the land is still quite beautiful, it seems a shame that the mighty forests of yesteryear have, for the most part, fallen under the woodcutter's ax and the farmer’s plow.
+But few people consider that most of Europe were covered with enormous expanses of wild trees up until very recent times.
+Though the land is still quite beautiful, it seems a shame that the mighty forests of yesteryear have, for the most part, fallen under the woodcutter's ax and the farmer's plow.